 Not being able to move your shoulder can be scary and frustrating.
 A frozen shoulder develops over time and may take more than a year to return to normal.
 Proper medical management is essential to help restore normal shoulder function.
-At Manhattan Orthopedics, with locations in Midtown West Manhattan and Astoria in New York, board-certified orthopedic surgeon Edmond Cleeman, MD, specializes in conditions that affect the shoulder, including frozen shoulder, and can develop a comprehensive treatment plan to restore function.
+At Manhattan Orthopedics, with locations in Midtown Manhattan, Brooklyn and Astoria in New York, board-certified orthopedic surgeon Edmond Cleeman, MD, specializes in conditions that affect the shoulder, including frozen shoulder, and can develop a comprehensive treatment plan to restore function.
 Call your nearest New York City office or request an appointment online today.

 Frozen shoulder is a condition that affects your ability to move your shoulder.
 It’s most often seen in adults between the ages of 40-60 and occurs in women more often than men.